Live updates: follow the latest news on Russia-Ukraine

 Belarusian President Alexander Lukashenko, a close ally of Mr Putin, accused the West of supporting Nazi ideas and of being “at war with Russia” in Ukraine.

-In a Victory Day speech in Minsk, Mr Lukashenko said Nazis are “flooding Ukraine with weapons, waging war on memorials, symbols and veterans” and accused "Western elites" of elevating "Nazism to the rank of state ideology".
+In a Victory Day speech in Minsk, Mr Lukashenko said Nazis are “flooding Ukraine with weapons, waging war on memorials, symbols and veterans”.
+He also accused “western elites” of elevating “Nazism to the rank of state ideology”.

 Mr Wallace, a former soldier, said “all professional soldiers should be appalled at the behaviour of the Russian Army”, and accused Moscow of staging an “illegal invasion” of Ukraine and carrying out war crimes.

-Russia's ambassador to Poland was humiliated at a wreath laying ceremony at a cemetery in Warsaw when protesters drenched him in red paint to symbolise the blood spilled in Ukraine since Russian tanks rolled across the border in February.
+Russia's ambassador to Poland was humiliated at a wreath-laying ceremony at a cemetery in Warsaw when protesters drenched him in red paint, which reportedly symbolised the blood spilt in Ukraine.

 Mr Putin accused the trans-Atlantic military alliance of “openly preparing another punitive operation” in the eastern Ukrainian region of Donbas, where Russian-backed separatists have been fighting Ukrainian soldiers since 2014.
 He also said Nato members had plotted “aggression against our historical lands including Crimea”, referring to the Black Sea peninsula that Russia annexed from Ukraine eight years ago.